 Please note CAC members are not compensated for their participation.

-- The inaugural 15-member CAC includes a diverse cross-section of residents and business owners
+- The 15-member CAC will include a diverse cross-section of residents and business owners

 WHAT QUALITIES WILL MAKE A SOLID CAC CANDIDATE?